My name is David Gurnett. I'm a retired railway worker and former teacher and I live in Sydney, Australia, with my lovely Vietnamese wife.

 In October 2009 I travelled to Vietnam for a 10 day holiday.
 I hadn't been out of Australia in nearly 30 years.
 In Vietnam apart from the usual tourist sights, I was fascinated by the narrow gauge rail tracks that I kept crossing.
-I even got to see a couple of trains, one a short freight, as I was leaving Hanoi on a tour, and the other, a passenger train heading towards what I presume was the holiday resort of Ha Long Bay, which is where I was heading as well.
+I even got to see a couple of trains, one a short freight, as I was leaving Hanoi on a tour, and the other, a passenger train heading towards what I presumed was the holiday resort of Ha Long Bay, which is where I was heading as well.
 I even took a couple of photos.
 I found out later of course that the line to Ha Long Bay is standard gauge not the more usual metre gauge.

 On my return to Australia, I started to investigate what turned out to be a fascinating rail system.
 This web site is the result of my internet labours and those of a number of others, both Vietnamese and non Vietnamese.
 Interest in the Railways of Vietnam seems to be quite a new thing, even for Vietnamese people, so information is often hard to get.
 Information about the system (s) before the 1975 reunification is even more difficult to find.

 This web site is a work in progress and is at this stage only in English.
-Most of the photos were taken by others, though I hope to rectify that situation on my next visit (yes I'm going back).
+Most of the photos were taken by others, though I have been able to take lots of photgraphs over the past few years.